The Major and the Minor: Critical reception

+Contemporary reviews were enthusiastic.
 Bosley Crowther of The New York Times said the Wilder-Brackett script "effervesces with neat situations and bright lines" and added, "The gentlemen have written – and Mr. Wilder has directed – a bountiful comedy-romance.
 And Miss Rogers and Mr. Milland have played it with spirit and taste.
 Never once does either permit the suggestion of a leer to creep in ...
 Miss Rogers gives a beautiful imitation of a Quiz Kid imitating Baby Snooks.
 And in those moments when romance brightly kindles, she is a soft and altogether winning miss.
 Put this down as one of the best characterizations of her career.
 Credit Mr. Milland, too, with making a warm and nimble fellow of the major, and all the rest of the cast for doing very well with lively roles."

 Variety called the film a "sparkling and effervescing piece of farce-comedy" with a story that is "light, fluffy, and frolicsome ...
 Both script and direction swing the yarn along at a consistent pace, with the laughs developing naturally and without strain."